 Note: This training is designed primarily for practicing professionals serving older persons, including activity professionals, social workers, behavioral health professionals, and other clinicians.
 It can be expanded to a full-day training session with greater detail and more practice opportunities.
-A version is available for community members and caregivers.
-To learn more about this innovative program, you can view the companion video and workbook at: www.care2caregivers.com/training-education-consultation/professional-resources/
+A workbook and companion video are available on our website.